Before starting your first analysis, take a moment to explore the elements of the graphical user interface.

 The various steps of the analysis are summarized below.

 The Mode icon lets you pick the desired tool for manipulating your images.
+You can work in Move, Zoom, Select, Measure, Align or Edit pI/MW mode.
+Some modes are not available in all workflow steps.

 Note how all images move/zoom/rotate simultaneously once images are aligned.
 To manipulate only one image at a time, hold the Shift key while carrying out the desired operation.
 To synchronize your image views again, zoom in or out on your image without the Shift key, or double-click the mouse scroll wheel.